yqx7150/SPDecolor/README.md

 # SPDecolor
 Semi-parametric decolorization with Laplacian-based perceptual quality metric

+%% The Code is created based on the method described in the following paper:
+% Q. Liu, X. Liu, Y. Wang, H. Leung.
+Semi-parametric decolorization with Laplacian-based perceptual quality metric,
+% IEEE Trans.
+Circuits Syst.
+Video Technol., 27(9): 1856-1868, 2017.
+% Version : 1.0
+% The code and the algorithm are for non-comercial use only.
+% Copyright 2017, Department of Electronic Information Engineering, Nanchang University.
+% The current version is not optimized.

 %SPDecolor - contrast preserving color to gray by Semi-Parametric optimization
 % S = SPDecolor(Im, sigma) performs contrast preserving decolorization